Particular/docs.particular.net/samples/web/sql-http-passthrough/sample.md

 #### Message contract

-There is a single message with a property to illustrate the data being passed through
+There is a single message with a property to illustrate the data being passed through:

 snippet: MessageContract

 Note that the messages exist only in this endpoint and do not need to be used, via a reference, in the Web project.

-### Web
+### SampleWeb

 #### Startup